- Video: Braxton Hicks Contractions (False Labour Pain During Pregnancy)- Signs, Causes & Treatment

 How Early Can You Get Braxton Hicks Contractions?

 The contractions can begin as early as the second trimester.
-However, you may not notice them till you are midway through your pregnancy.
+However, you may not notice them until you are midway through your pregnancy.
 The frequency of these contractions increases as your pregnancy evolves.

 Do Braxton Hicks Contractions Feel Like Period Cramps?

-When you get Braxton Hicks contractions during pregnancy, it does feel like revisiting period cramps all over again, even though these contractions are felt higher in the stomach area as opposed to menstrual cramps.
+When you get Braxton Hicks contractions during pregnancy, it may feel like that you are having period cramps all over again, even though these contractions are felt higher in the stomach area as opposed to menstrual cramps.
 Also, there is no pain in the lower or deep pelvic area which is common during menstrual pain.

 How to Identify Braxton Hicks Contractions

-Almost all women get these contractions, though they go unnoticed till you have passed 20 weeks.
+Almost all women get Braxton Hicks contractions, though they may go unnoticed until one has passed 20 weeks.
 Braxton Hicks contractions can be identified quickly since they generally do not cause any pain and they stop if you shift position or if you change the activity you are engaged in when the contractions occurred.
 These contractions do not follow a fixed pattern or regular intervals nor does the interval get shorter with every contraction.

 Difference Between Braxton Hicks Contractions and True Labour